ijauregiCMCRC/ReWE_and_ReSE/Supervised/README.md

-# Neural Machine Translation - Regressing Word Embeddings (NMT - ReWE)
+# Supervised Neural Machine Translation - ReWE and ReSE

 This code has been developed building upon the open sourced OpenNMT-py toolkit.